sebastian89n/code-learning-hub/tools/git/05-advanced-git-commands.md

 ### Git Reflog

 `git reflog` is a valuable Git command used for tracking and managing your Git history, especially in scenarios where you need to recover lost commits, branches, or understand reference changes.

-It displays a detailed history of the " tips" of branches and other references in your Git repository.
+It displays a detailed history of the "tips" of branches and other references in your Git repository.
 Each entry in the reflog includes a commit's SHA-1 hash, the action taken, and a reference's name.

 This command will display a list of recent reference changes, typically including branch updates, commits, merges, and